 They particularly need to grow in the area of working with teams.
 We can help with providing learning opportunities, inside or outside the organisation, to facilitate a variety of activities such as building change teams into high-performance teams, guiding brainstorming, problem-solving, planning, and conflict resolution meetings.

-We can allow them some time off to attend such training.
+We can allow them some time off to attend such coach training training.
 E.g. when it comes to communication and presentation skills we can propose attendance of Toast Masters meetings e.g. it will also help developing speaking in public.

 We need to spend some of our own time too

-As a personal mentor to change champions we can organise formal or less formal feedback sessions as a team.
+As a personal mentor coach to change champions we can organise formal or less formal feedback sessions as a team.
 Bringing the change champions together also helps create that network that they will grow further to interact across the organisation and make connections between others.
 Bring croissants and coffee, please.